ma-04/ma-04/README.md

 - 👋 Hi, I’m @ma-04
 - 👀 I’m interested in Sysadmin/Devops
-- 🌱 I’m currently learning python, c
+- 🌱 I’m currently learning python, Linux, Ansible
-- 💞️ I’m looking to collaborate on project
+- 💞️ I’m looking to collaborate on project related to DevOPS, Linux Administration
-- 📫 How to reach me?
-- Just mention me

 <!---
 ma-04/ma-04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.